rmoralespp/flask_typed_routes/docs/body.md

 ### Multiple Pydantic Models

-!!! tip
 You can use multiple Pydantic models in a single route and validate specific fields in the request body using the `JsonBody` field with the `embed` parameter.

 ```python
 import typing as t